Microlocs 101: 5 Stages and Micro Locs Maintenance

 Before you go on with your microlocs journey, be sure to have the necessary tools and accessories required to take care of those precious locs.
 Consult with your nearest loctician so you can be best prepared.
 Take classes on styling with locs if possible.

 Microlocs are a simple but stylish offshoot of traditional locs.
-Its volume, versatility, and ease of maintenance is suitable for people with active lifestyles.
+Its volume, versatility, and ease of maintenance are suitable for people with active lifestyles.
 Microlocs are also a good starting point for beginners about to don their first locs.

 Much like traditional locs, microlocs are a loud and proud personal statement.
-This style of hair is a testament to your commitment towards your chosen way of expressing yourself to a world that can often discourage standing out.
+This style of hair is a testament to your commitment to your chosen way of expressing yourself to a world that can often discourage standing out.
 But this power comes with great responsibility.
 Microlocs demand regular maintenance and care.
-And event then, it will take over a year before they show their full potential.
-This much style just can’t come easy.
-But don’t let that discourage you.
-Rather, it should be a point of pride to be able to commit to your style.